ralna/GALAHAD/doc/Julia/rst-dir/psls_functions.rst

 	*
 		- ne

-		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the symmetric matrix :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the symmetric matrix $A$.

 	*
 		- val

-		- is a one-dimensional array of size ne and type T that holds the values of the entries of the lower triangular part of the symmetric matrix :math:`A` in any of the supported storage schemes.
+		- is a one-dimensional array of size ne and type T that holds the values of the entries of the lower triangular part of the symmetric matrix $A$ in any of the supported storage schemes.

 	*
 		- n_sub

-		- is a scalar variable of type Int32 that holds the number of rows (and columns) of the required submatrix of :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of rows (and columns) of the required submatrix of $A$.

 	*
 		- sub